wifisensing/PicoScenes-Manual/source/why.rst

 Why Use PicoScenes
 ===================================

-.. hint:: This paper is under active editing.
+.. hint:: This page is under active editing.

 The first public-available 802.11ax-format CSI measurement platform